 Amendment 3 supporters say the fight to restore abortion access in Missouri is far from over.

-Voters on Tuesday approved the ballot initiative that places the right to abortion in the Missouri constitution.
+Voters on Tuesday approved the ballot initiative that places the right to abortion in the Missouri Constitution.
 Planned Parenthood officials then sued to overturn Missouri’s abortion ban and other laws they say place unnecessary burdens on patients and providers.

-At a rally on Thursday, Amendment 3 supporters said they expect legal challenges from legislators who oppose abortion.
+At a rally in St. Louis on Thursday, Amendment 3 supporters said they expect legal challenges from legislators who oppose abortion.

 “We'll have lawsuits and legislative battles and countless opportunities to take action,” Abortion Action Missouri Executive Director Mallory Schwarz told the crowd of around 100 who gathered at Planned Parenthood’s Central West End clinic.
 “The only way we will continue to be successful in these endeavors is if the people that showed up over this last year continue to show up and bring their neighbors with them too.”